 INTJs and INFJs may have a difficult time processing change.
 They are goal-oriented and organized personalities, who tend to view change negatively.
 The two personalities need to recognize the positive side of change: room for growth, innovative ideas, improved work environment, etc. Once INTJs and INFJs reframe their mindset and work with the new situation, they can learn to accept change.

-INTJs and INFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and INFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid criticizing INFJs; instead, they need to be supportive and helpful.